 The fact is kids are going to develop at different stages.
 The kid who dominates in atom isn’t necessarily the kid who dominates in bantam, midget or junior.
 In fact, that 10-year-old prodigy may be out of hockey within three or four years.
 Most of the kids who dominate at early ages are the bigger kids who are just physically stronger than everyone else.
 Within a couple of years, everyone else catches up and then it might be someone else who emerges.

 From atom to minor bantam (10 to 14 years-old) I played AAA.
 For the majority of that time, I rotted on the bench.
 I was always the smallest kid on the team and always had coaches who were obsessed with winning.
 I loved hockey, which is what kept me going, but I saw a lot of kids who were in similar positions as I was pack it in.
 The turning point in my career came when I was 15 and was cut from the major bantam AAA team (Which at that time was the major junior draft year).
 I went down and played A level bantam and had the best year of my life.
-I had a great coach who played everyone and I was playing at a level that was perfect for my development at that time.
+I had a great coach who played and developed everyone and I was playing at a level that was perfect for my development at that time.